Advanced cell segmentation with Cellpose

 3 minute read

-If you haven’t installed Napari, please do so before proceeding with this tutorial.
-If you just want to practice this tutorial, install the following minimal installation:
+If you haven’t installed Napari yet, please do so before proceeding with this tutorial.
+To practice this tutorial, install the following package(s) in your activated Napari conda environment:

-mamba install -y napari napari-assistant napari-simpleitk-image-processing cellpose-napari
+mamba install -y napari-assistant napari-simpleitk-image-processing cellpose-napari

 What is Cellpose?